SkidBit/Metin-2-Bot-Rubinum2-Pserver/README.md

 and attack the stone.
 After the stone is dead the "pickUpCloseItems" function is called via a "thiscall" function call.

 Big thanks to Rake and all the others at GuidedHacking for their guides and the DLL template.
+Thanks to the x64dbg project for the ntdll https://github.com/x64dbg/x64dbg.

 And a big f*** y** to all the people on the forums that took down their tutorials on metin reversing because they are mad that others sell bots made with their knowledge.
 KNOWLEDGE SHOULD BE A FREE, OPEN, ACCESSIBLE RESOURCE!